-- Identify the key legal and economic issues arising from the interplay of climate change, trade and energy;
+- Identify the key legal and economic issues arising from the climate change debate;

-- Discuss the legality under international trade rules of domestic and international trade measures to reduce greenhouse gas emissions and of measures designed to influence the behavior of trading partners (among others in the biofuels sector);
+- Discuss the legality under international trade rules of domestic and international trade measures to reduce greenhouse gas emissions and of measures designed to influence the behavior of trading partners; and

 Week 1: MODULE I

 THE RELATIONSHIP BETWEEN TRADE AND CLIMATE CHANGE AND INTRODUCTION TO FUNDAMENTAL TRADE LAW ISSUES